vaclavsvejcar/headroom/README.md

   -t,--template-path PATH  path to header template file/directory -v,--variable KEY=VALUE  value for template variable
-  -a,--add-headers         only adds missing license headers -r,--replace-headers     force replace existing license headers -d,--drop-headers        drop existing license headers only --debug                  produce more verbose output --dry-run                execute dry run (no changes to files) -h,--help                Show this help text
+  -a,--add-headers         only adds missing license headers -c,--check-headers       check whether existing headers are up-to-date -r,--replace-headers     force replace existing license headers -d,--drop-headers        drop existing license headers only --debug                  produce more verbose output --dry-run                execute dry run (no changes to files) -h,--help                Show this help text
 ```

+#### 8.2.1.
+Add Headers Mode
+_Add Headers Mode_ is the default mode.
+When executing the `run` command with this mode, Headroom will add license headers to file without them, but won't replace any existing header.
+You can also run this mode by using the `-a|--add-headers` command line option or `run-mode: add` option in `.headroom.yaml`.

+#### 8.2.2.
+Replace Headers Mode
+_Replace Headers Mode_ is similar to _Add Headers Mode_, but will replace any existing header with new one.
+Run this mode using the `-r|--replace-headers` command line option or `run-mode: replace` option in `.headroom.yaml`.

+#### 8.2.3.
+Check Headers Mode
+_Check Headers Mode_ checks that all your source code files have up-to-date license headers, without actually touching any files.
+When any file with outdated license header is detected, Headroom execution will result in return code `1`, so you can easily use this mode in your _CI_ pipelines, etc. Run this mode using the `-c|--check-headers` command line option or `run-mode: check` option in `.headroom.yaml`.

+#### 8.2.4.
+Drop Headers Mode
+_Drop Headers Mode_ will only drop any existing license headers from source code files, without replacing them.
+Run this mode using the `-d|--drop-headers` command line option or `run-mode: drop` option in `.headroom.yaml`.

 ### 8.3.
 Generator Command
 Generator command is used to generate stubs for license header template and _YAML_ configuration file.
 You can display available options by running following command: